-- 3. Remove the engine oil filler cap, and then wipe the dipstick off with a clean rag. - 4.
+- 3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag. - 4.
 Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

 - 1. Engine oil filler cap

-- 2. Dipstick
+- 2. Engine oil dipstick

 - 3. Maximum level mark

 - 4. Minimum level mark